 Make & handling

 • As the BR 450 and the BR 700 are both Stihl blowers, they benefit from the same level of quality and attention to detail.
-Both products have their throttle located on the tube of the blower, which allows you to keep your left hand free.
+On both products, the throttle is situated on the blower tube, giving you the advantage of having your left hand available for other uses.

 CFM & MPH

-• The Stihl BR 700, providing a CFM of 912, outmatches the 642 CFM of the Stihl BR 450.
-Your leaf blowing experience will therefore be outstandingly improved with the Stihl BR 700, as it should be able to move considerably more leaves per minute.
+• The Stihl BR 700, featuring a CFM of 912, surpasses the 642 CFM of the Stihl BR 450.
+With its superior airflow, the Stihl BR 700 offers an enhanced leaf blowing experience, enabling you to achieve faster and more efficient results.

-• The Stihl BR 450 with an MPH of 219 slightly exceeds the 197 MPH of the Stihl BR 700.
-Thus, in comparison, the former expels air at a slightly higher speed, and should do a better job at blowing leaves on grass or lifting wet leaves and debris (acorns, etc.).
+• The Stihl BR 450 with an MPH of 219 slightly exceeds the 197 MPH of the Stihl BR 700, making it more effective at blowing leaves on grass or lifting wet debris (acorns, etc.).

 Weight & Noise rating